thebadcc/mfer-builder/README.md

 **Assets & Playground**

-All images pull from [cerealbox.wtf](https://www.cerealbox.wtf/traits) and are archieved in this repository under [images](https://github.com/thebadcc-eth/mfer-builder/tree/main/images).
+All traits pull from [cerealbox.wtf](https://www.cerealbox.wtf/traits) and are archieved in this repository under [images](https://github.com/thebadcc-eth/mfer-builder/tree/main/images).

 A working [mfer playground](https://thebadcc-eth.github.io/mfer-builder/) is available to create your own mfer.
 If you'd like to generate mfers on your another site, please see the installation guide below.